dereneaton/ipyrad/docs/full_tutorial_CLI.rst

 over-splitting of loci vs over-lumping.
 Don't mess with this until you feel comfortable with the overall workflow, and also until you've learned about :ref:`Branching assemblies <advanced_CLI>`.

+Later you will learn how to incorporate information from a reference genome to improve clustering at this this step.
+For now, bide your time (but see :ref:`Reference sequence mapping <advanced_CLI>` if you're impatient).

 Now lets run step 3:
 .. code-block:: bash